tecladopl/assembly_miscolc/README.md

-# Miscolc Citizen Assembly
+# Miskolc Citizens' Assembly
-Algorithm used in Miscolc Citizen Assembly to randomly selecting participants, taking into account the mapping of the city's demographic structure.
+Algorithm used in Miskolc Citizens' Assembly to randomly selecting participants, taking into account the mapping of the city's demographic structure.

 Written in R. Uses simmulated annealing with genSA package.